-Trus Joist® TJI® joists have been engineered for use in the vertical orientation, 'out of plumb' (e.g. purlin) applications are not recommended.
-Trus Joist Microllam® LVL, Parallam® PSL, or TimberStrand® LSL with rectangular cross-sections have higher bending capacity in a rotated axis and are better suited for the application.
+Trus Joist® TJI® joists have been engineered for use in vertical orientations.
+Other methods of installation, such as 'out of plumb' (e.g. purlin) applications introduce inherent complications into the design and detailing of the roof system that will require further consideration during the project design stage by the design professional responsible for the project.
+Trus Joist Microllam® LVL, Parallam® PSL, or TimberStrand® LSL with rectangular cross-sections have higher bending capacity in a rotated axis and are better suited for this application.

-In cases where a TJI® joist is used as an out-of-plumb roof purlin, the following design considerations must be addressed by the Designer of Record:
+In cases where a TJI® joist is used as an out-of-plumb roof purlin, the following design considerations must be addressed by the Designer of Record (DOR):

-- Design the TJI® joist for the normal (Y) component load. - Design the sheathing to resist the tangential (X) component load.
+- Design the TJI® joist for the normal (Y) component load. . - Design the sheathing to resist the tangential (X) • component load.
 This load is in addition to the lateral (wind and seismic) load being transferred into the roof diaphragm. - Restrain the joist's bottom flange from any loads suspended from the bottom chord. - Check the "bi-axial bending" of the bottom flange.
-Restrain if needed. - If the TJI® purlin is bottom bearing, design connections and blocking at bearing to transfer lateral loads. - If the TJI® purlin is supported by a hanger, contact hanger manufacturer for design assistance. - Provide guidelines for a safe and stable installation.
+Restrain if needed. - If the TJI® purlin is bottom bearing, design connections and blocking at bearing to transfer lateral loads. - If the TJI® purlin is supported by a hanger, contact hanger manufacturer for design assistance. - Resolve forces induced by joist blocking used to prevent purlin rotation into wall below at low end of roof. - Provide guidelines for a safe and stable installation.